Tameness from Large Cardinal Axioms: Strongly Compact

 and $f \circ h(x_i) = [(I_0, M_0) \to f_{(I_0, M_0)}(x_i)]_U = [(I_0, M_0) \to y_i]_U = h(y_i)$.

 \end{itemize} Now we have the following commutative diagram

 with $f \circ h(x_i) = h(y_i)$ for all $i \in I$.
-Thus, $p = q$. \dag
+Thus, $p = q$. \dag\\

 The above theorem can be interpreted as saying that if we have two different types, then they are different on a ``formula,'' if we take formula to mean a type of $< \kappa$ length over a domain of size $< \kappa$.
 With this definition of formula, we can replace a large type by the set consisting of all of its small restrictions and type equality will be preserved.
 In the rest of this section, we will see that, since $\kappa$ is strongly compact, this notion of formulas as small types will be fruitful.
-We now return to the development of our ultraproducts with a version of \L os' Theorem.
-Note that, although the following does not mention a large cardinal directly, the hypothesis will require one.
+We now return to the development of our ultraproducts with a version of \L o\'{s}' Theorem.

-Also, we have to strengthen our hypothesis to $LS(K) < \kappa$ instead of just $K$ essentially below $\kappa$.
-This is because, even with the syntax of $L_{\kappa, \omega}$, Galois types (used here) are not syntactic types, so an inductive proof in the forward direction is not possible.
-However, \cite{makkaishelah}.2.10 shows that, with a monster model, Galois types in models categorical $L_{\kappa, \omega}$ theories correspond to consistent sets of formulas from a fragment of $L_{\kappa, \kappa}$, so we could prove the following results in those cases as well.
+Also, we strengthen our hypothesis to $LS(K) < \kappa$ instead of just $K$ essentially below $\kappa$.
+This is because \cite{makkaishelah}.2.10 has shown that, with a monster model, Galois types in models of a $L_{\kappa, \omega}$ theory correspond to consistent sets of formulas from a fragment of $L_{\kappa, \kappa}$, so the following results are already known.